tien231231/ProjectManagementWeb/README.md

     2.2.
 User's role in the project

     In each project, the user has a unique role.
-    There are 4 roles in 1 project:
-    -Project owner (Project creator), maximum 1 person/project -Project management, up to 3 people/project
+    There are 4 roles in 1 project:Project owner (Project creator), maximum 1 person/project;Project management, up to 3 people/project;Member;Supervisor.
-    -Member
-    -Supervisor

     2.2.
 Work status transition diagram
     ![image](https://github.com/tien231231/ProjectManagementWeb/assets/37107401/7236caa4-8477-4b78-8571-9819853eb7b5)